droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc C - Into the Valley.md

 <p>As the witching hour approaches, an eerie stillness descends.
 Even the leaves cease their rustling, leaving the squelch of your boots through mud the only lingering sound.</p>
 </div>

-If the players failed to conceal their departure, any players with a passive Wisdom (Perception) score of 11 or greater realize they're being followed.
+If the players failed to conceal their departure, any players who passes DC 19 Perception check realize they're being followed.
 Read:

 <div class="description">
 <p>The sound of a snapping twig cuts through the silence like shattering glass.
 A bush behind you rustles—then abruptly falls still.</p>
 </div>

-The rustling bush hides the Vistani **[Elite Charlatan](https://2e.aonprd.com/NPCs.aspx?ID=889)** Eliza.
+The rustling bush hides the Vistani **[Mastermind](https://2e.aonprd.com/NPCs.aspx?ID=3612)** Eliza.
 If the players disregard her, she continues to shadow the players as they approach the crossroads.
 Otherwise, if the players confront her, she reacts as follows:

 **If the players call out to Eliza**, she remains hidden and doesn't respond.

 **If the players find Eliza's hiding spot**, she steps from the underbrush with her hands raised in a gesture of peace.
 She reassures the players that she meant them no harm, and insists that she followed them out of curiosity for their night-time travels.
 "Out and about at midnight—at a time when all but monsters fear to tread?" she breathes, her eyes glinting.
 "One might think you were *up to* something—and a storyteller can always use more tales."

 Eliza hopes to travel with the players openly to their destination.
 If refused, she "agrees" to return to Tser Pool, but secretly loops back to follow the players' tracks.
-If the players attempt to convince her that any such endeavor would be fruitless and succeed on a DC 15 Charisma (Intimidation) check, however, Eliza returns to Tser Pool and remains there for the night.
+If the players attempt to convince her that any such endeavor would be fruitless and succeed on a DC 23 Intimidation check, however, Eliza returns to Tser Pool and remains there for the night.

 **If the players threaten Eliza**, she immediately surrenders, throwing herself on their mercy.
-If they succeed on a DC 15 Charisma (Intimidation) check, she reveals that she "reports to the lord of the castle."
+If they succeed on a DC 23 Intimidation check, she reveals that she "reports to the lord of the castle."
 If asked why she serves Strahd, her eyes glint with a hint of fanaticism as she breathlessly avows that Strahd is—or should be—the "king" of the Vistani.
 "He is the one who brought us home," she whispers reverently.
 "We delivered him from death, and, in gratitude, he delivered us from exile."

 > [!lore]+ **Eliza's Fanaticism**
 > Eliza freely admits that few Vistani agree with her beliefs or loyalty to Strahd—a fact that drives her to curse the "ungrateful" and "faithless" among them.
 Although she doesn't believe Barovia is the ancestral home of the Vistani, Eliza believes it to be a new home that Strahd found for them.

 **If the players attack Eliza**, she attempts to flee into the woods.
 If allowed to do so, Eliza immediately moves to return to Castle Ravenloft, and doesn't return to Tser Pool that night.
-If the players give chase, run the chase as described in <span class="citation">Chases (<em>Dungeon Master's Guide</em>, p.
-252)</span>, using the **Wilderness Chase Complications** table as follows:
+If the players give chase, run the chase as described in Eliza's Flight.

-* Use a **swarm of biting midges** (using the statistics for a **swarm of wasps**) for the **swarm of insects**
-* Use a stampede of spooked **elk** for the stampede of spooked animals
-* Use a **giant spider** for the creature indigenous to the area

 While fleeing through the woods, Eliza has half cover from any player at least 30 feet away, and three-quarters cover from any player at least 60 feet away.

-**If the players attempt to conceal their tracks from Eliza**, they can do so by traveling off-road and succeeding on a DC 11 Dexterity (Stealth) check, followed by a DC 11 Wisdom (Survival) check.
-Players who depart from the road in this way encounter a **will-o'-wisp** as described in <span class="citation">Will-o'-Wisp (p.
+**If the players attempt to conceal their tracks from Eliza**, they can do so by traveling off-road and succeeding on a DC 20 Stealth check, followed by a DC 15 Survival check.
+Players who depart from the road in this way encounter a **[Weak Will-O'-Wisp](https://2e.aonprd.com/Monsters.aspx?ID=3240)** as described in <span class="citation">Will-o'-Wisp (p.
 33)</span>.
 ### The March of the Dead
 When the players arrive at the River Ivlis Crossroads, read: